Encoding two-dimensional range top-k queries: Introduction

 \subsection{Previous work.}

-The problem of encoding 1D and 2D arrays to support \topk{} queries has been widely studied in the recent years.
+The problem of encoding 1D arrays to support \topk{} queries has been widely studied in the recent years.
 Especially, the case when $k=1$, which is commonly known as the \textit{Range maximum query} (\RMQ{}) problem, has been studied extensively, and has a wide range of applications~\cite{DBLP:journals/siamcomp/BerkmanV93}.
-Optimal encodings for answering \RMQ{} queries on 1D and 2D arrays are well-studied.
-Fischer and Heun~\cite{FischerH10} proposed a $2n+o(n)$-bit data structure which answers \RMQ{} queries on 1D array of size $n$ in constant time.
+Fischer and Heun~\cite{FischerH10} proposed an optimal $2n+o(n)$-bit data structure which answers \RMQ{} queries on 1D array of size $n$ in constant time.
 For a 2D array $A$ of size $m \times n$, a trivial way to encode $A$ for answering \RMQ{} queries is to store the rank of all elements in $A$, using $O(nm\lg{n})$ bits.
-Golin et al.~\cite{DBLP:journals/tcs/GolinIKRSS16} show that when $m=2$ and $\RMQ{}$ encodings on each row are given, one can support $\RMQ{}$ queries on $A$ using $n-O(\lg{n})$ extra bits by encoding \textit{joint Cartesian tree} on both rows.
+Golin et al.~\cite{DBLP:journals/tcs/GolinIKRSS16} show that when $m=2$ and $\RMQ{}$ encodings on each row are given, one can support $\RMQ{}$ queries on $A$ using $n-O(\lg{n})$ extra bits by encoding a \textit{joint Cartesian tree} of the two rows.
 By extending the above encoding, they obtained $nm(m+3)/2$-bit encoding for answering $\RMQ{}$ queries on $A$, which takes less space than the trivial $O(nm\lg{n})$-bit encoding when $m=o(\lg{n})$.
 Brodal et al.~\cite{BDR12} proposed an $O(\min{(nm\lg{n}, m^2n)})$-bit data structure which supports $\RMQ$ queries on $A$ in constant time.
 Finally, Brodal et al.~\cite{DBLP:conf/esa/BrodalBD13} obtained an optimal $O(nm\lg{m})$-bit encoding for answering $\RMQ{}$ queries on $A$ (although the queries are not supported efficiently).
 For the case when $k=2$, Davoodi et al.~\cite{Davoodi20130131} proposed a $3.272n+o(n)$-bit data structure to encode a 1D array of size $n$, which supports $\topt{}$ queries in constant time.
 The space was later improved by Gawrychowski and Nicholson~\cite{DBLP:conf/icalp/GawrychowskiN15} to the optimal $2.755n+o(n)$ bits, although it does not support queries efficiently.
-For $\topt$ queries on $2 \times n $ array $A$, Jo et al.~\cite{DBLP:conf/cpm/JoLS16} showed that $3n+o(n)$-bit extra space is enough for answering 4-sided $\topt{}$ queries on $A$, when encodings of 2-sided $\topt{}$ queries for each row are given.